gvwilson/thirdbit/src/fiction/darker-web/index.md

 He's no longer even sure he should call it "his" model.
-Bits and pieces seem to be showing up in racist memes that are too funny *not* to copy, inflammatory posts about the Rohingya, and even his fridge and thermostat, which behave more maliciously with each software upgrade.
+Bits and pieces seem to be showing up in racist memes that are too funny *not* to copy, inflammatory Russian posts about Ukraine, and even his fridge and thermostat, which seem more malicious with each software upgrade.

-Bradley pushes those thoughts away, stands, and offers his hand to the man who introduces himself as Lynch, who has something to do with defense and/or national security.
+Bradley stands and offers his hand to the man who introduces himself as Lynch, who has something to do with defense and/or national security.
 Bradley doesn't want or need to know any more than that.
-All he needs to know is that Lynch has deep pockets and is very interested in his model.
+All he cares about is that Lynch has deep pockets and is very interested in his model.

 "We've, uh, we've been involved in some similar initiatives over the years,"